YannMoisan/advent-of-code/core/README.md

 - reading the input file.
 - calling methods for each part and collecting execution time.

-The implementation relies on _convention over configuration_ principle.
+The implementation relies on the _convention over configuration_ principle.

 The input files must be placed in `src/main/resources` and suffixed by the day `input{{day}}`.

-The code must be placed into an object suffixed by the day `Day{{day}}.scala`
+The code must be placed into an object suffixed with the day, such as `Day{{day}}.scala`

 ```
 2021